 Padang Padang Beach wasn’t that typical touristy beach back then.
 But this shifted once the beach got featured in the 2010 film Eat Pray Love.
-Even the famous band MLTR was ‘hypnotized’ with its beauty.
-These days, the beach is already tourists-friendly.
+Even the famous band MLTR was ‘hypnotized’ by its beauty.
+These days, the beach is already tourist-friendly.
 Even though getting down to this beach is a bit tricky.

 There are many activities one can do here.
-Get a chance to learn tackling the wave while standing in a surfboard.
-Or, witness the underwater beauty with rented snorkel gears.
+Get a chance to learn to tackle the wave while standing on a surfboard.
+Or, witness the underwater beauty with rented snorkel gear.
 Chill and sip the beer while being exposed to the sun.

 Pose for the camera with mesmerizing landscapes as the background.
 Done having fun, don’t forget to taste the local warungs food before leaving.

 To get inside there’s an entrance fee of Rp15.000.
 And another parking fee is Rp2.000/scooter and Rp5.000/car.

 |Padang Padang Beach Entrance Fee|

 Padang Padang beach is open around 7 AM until 7 PM.
 The food stall and surfing shop close at the same time as the beach.

 Tourists will require to walk and cross a street on foot from the parking lot.
 But that isn’t far, probably less than 100 m.
 The ticket counter is on the right side.
 From the ticket stall, there’s a ‘little’ exercise.
 The narrow path and go down the stairs.
 It’s the only way to get to the beach.